Jazz run winning streak to 10 with 118-107 victory over Nets

 Kyrie Irving had 32 points and a season-high 11 assists in his second game back from a shoulder injury, but it mostly seemed he was trying to shoot the Nets back into a game the Jazz weren’t going to let go of in what became their 15th win in 16 games.

+”You look at them on film and watch a few of their games and there’s a reason why they’re 15-1 in their last 16,” Irving said.

 The Nets were coming off their best defensive performance of the season, allowing season lows in points and field goal percentage (33%) in a 108-86 rout of Atlanta.
 But they could never get comfortable against a Jazz team that had Gobert rolling inside and plenty of good shooters on the outside.
-Ingles was 6 of 8 behind the arc and finished 10 of 14 overall.
+Ingles was 6 of 8 behind the arc and finished 10 of 14 overall, capitalizing on the space created by defenders worrying about Gobert near the rim or Mitchell attacking it.

+”The bigs were so far back tonight it was kind of just like practice shots,” Ingles said. ”Rudy was hitting great screens and we were able to kind of walk into it and shoot open 3s.”

 Spencer Dinwiddie scored 17 points for the Nets, who had won two in a row.